MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

     average_response */response_gm.txt ../group_average_response_gm.txt
     average_response */response_csf.txt ../group_average_response_csf.txt

-There is however no strict requirement that the final set of response functions is the average of *all* subject response functions (for each tissue type).
+There is however no strict requirement for the final set of response functions to be the average of *all* subject response functions (for each tissue type).
 In certain very specific cases, it may even be wise to leave out subjects (for this step) where the response functions could not reliably be obtained, or where pathology affected the brain globally.

 5. Upsampling DW images
 ^^^^^^^^^^^^^^^^^^^^^^^